ErwanH29/erwanh29.github.io/past_projects.md

 				</header>
                 <b>Field</b>: Computational Astrophysics <br>
                 <b>Research</b>: Investigating the dynamics of a hypothetical intermediate mass black hole cluster. <br>
                 <b>Purpose</b>: We have yet to understand how supermassive black holes form.
-Though not yet observed, the hypothetical intermediate-mass black holes may be the key and numerous papers have been published on them, from their proposed observation in clusters to their dynamical effects on environments. <br>
+Though not yet observed, the hypothetical intermediate-mass black holes may be the key, a cluster of which living in the galactic center can help growth through mergers. <br>
 				<ul class="actions">
 					<li><a href='https://studenttheses.universiteitleiden.nl/handle/1887/3563926'><i>Link to report</i></a></li>
 				</ul>